WeLearn1314/MSDNet/README.md

 # Denoising Testing
 For test the MSDNet, please run:

-python mainimprovement.py --pretrain sigma/model_50.h5 --only_test True
+python mainimprovement.py --pretrain sigma (e.g., 15, 25 and 50)/model_50.h5 --only_test True

 # Denoising Datasets
 The gray train dataset "Train400" you can download here: